OctopusDeploy/blog/blog/2018-03/recurring-deployments/index.md

 Option 2 is for when you wish to deploy to the first environment in your lifecycle, and you wish to scoop up the latest packages.

-## When
+## When?

-Recurring deployments will ship in Octopus version 2018.3.0, which will be available in the first week of March.
+Recurring deployments be available in Octopus version 2018.3.0, which will be released approximately the 6th of March.

 Happy _recurring_ deployments!